Handling authentication

 Step 1: Initial Login Request

-Make a standard login request to /token:
+Make a standard login request to /auth/login:

 Request:

-POST /api/v1/token
+POST /api/v1/auth/login

 Content-Type: application/x-www-form-urlencoded